cli-ish/gitlabtime-exporter/README.md

 # GitlabTime Exporter

-Export all the time you spend on a project with problems with a quick and easy-to-use Python script.
+Export all the time you spend on a project and all of its issues with a quick and easy-to-use Python script.

 ### Installation and Usage